-Log of events - maintain and record your decisions, actions, updates and contacts Cone cluding Actions Identify and complete all outstanding actions and obligations Participate in event debriefs as necessary Collect and collate records of all procurements relating to the event - produce a comprehensive record of ordering, delivery and invoicing of supplies and services for accounts processing Confirm payment of all external / third party suppliers, close all response-related purchase orders Formulate and manage implementation of an event demobilisation plan for response resources (liaise with ERT Logistics and EMT Operations) Ensure clean up and repair or assets if required Provide all log sheets and written records / correspondence to EMT Planning
+Identify and complete all outstanding actions and obligations Participate in event debriefs as necessary Collect and collate records of all procurements relating to the event - produce a comprehensive record of ordering, delivery and invoicing of supplies and services for accounts processing Confirm payment of all external / third party suppliers, close all response-related purchase orders Formulate and manage implementation of an event demobilisation plan for response resources (liaise with ERT Logistics and EMT Operations) Ensure clean up and repair or assets if required Provide all log sheets and written records / correspondence to EMT Planning

-EMT Health & Safety The Health and Safety Response functions ensures that the resolution activities are in accordance with Beach's HSE directives and meet all the regulatory requirements.
-The HSE function will work closely with the CMT HSE & Risk representative. tivate/Update Upon activation, attend or advise the EMT as directed - obtain event briefing from EMT Leader and assist with set up as and notifications as required Initiate personal log of events Review any safety or environment related response, activity or contacts made prior to your arrival Contribute to overall event assessment based on current information Provide input to a review of the event classification lssu Recognise and maintain response priorities (People, Environment, Assets, Reputation and Livelihood) Status of people injured or at risk - source from affected site and update EMT (including head count, casualty numbers, locations and status), provide to EMT Operations Liability - identify any deviation between safety and environment procedural / policy requirements and any actions leading up to and during the event / response Common faults - identify any elements of the event that may impact other Beach assets (e.g. through use of similar equipment / processes or operating conditions / environments) keholders Contribute to stakeholder identification and prioritisation Regulatory reporting - verify that appropriate HSE regulatory bodies have been contacted - including state Safe Work regulators ERT HSE - assist the affected ERT(s) with health and safety management at the scene Liaise with CMT Legal - discuss legal privilege requirements and impacts on response and investigations Act tions Facilitate H&S risk assessments to inform development of IAPs Activate support personnel / group as necessary - brief and allocate tasks Assist and advise the EMT in development of an appropriate response strategy training records, qualifications of affected personnel, company HSE statistics) Provide EMT with specialist H&S advice and support relevant to the response (including critical issues) Document injury / fatality details and advise EMT on legislative reporting Undertake notification and management of assigned stakeholders Refer any media interest to EMT Communications Consider shift handover for extended responses - including for support personnel Log of events - maintain and record your decisions, actions, updates and contacts ncluding Actions Identify and complete all outstanding actions and obligations Participate in event debriefs as necessary Provide all log sheets and written records / correspondence to EMT Planning Assist EMT Human Resources to organise counselling for affected personnel and monitor attendance Assist in final reporting to safety regulators - verify that requirements have been met
+EMT Health & Safety The Health and Safety Response functions ensures that the resolution activities are in accordance with Beach's HSE directives and meet all the regulatory requirements. tivate/Update Upon activation, attend or advise the EMT as directed - obtain event briefing from EMT Leader and assist with set up as and notifications as required Initiate personal log of events Review any safety or environment related response, activity or contacts made prior to your arrival Contribute to overall event assessment based on current information Provide input to a review of the event classification Brief EMT on those people injured or at risk, as well as any environmental activities and issues lssu Recognise and maintain response priorities (People, Environment, Assets, Reputation and Livelihood) Status of people injured or at risk - source from affected site and update EMT (including head count, casualty numbers, locations and status), provide to EMT Operations Liability - identify any deviation between safety and environment procedural / policy requirements and any actions leading up to and during the event / response Common faults - identify any elements of the event that may impact other Beach assets (e.g. through use of similar equipment / processes or operating conditions / environments) Sta keholders Contribute to stakeholder identification and prioritisation Regulatory reporting - verify that appropriate HSE regulatory bodies have been contacted - including state Safe Work regulators ERT HSE - assist the affected ERT(s) with health and safety management at the scene Liaise with CMT Legal - discuss legal privilege requirements and impacts on response and investigations Act tions Facilitate H&S risk assessments to inform development of IAPs Activate support personnel / group as necessary - brief and allocate tasks Assist and advise the EMT in development of an appropriate response strategy Provide the EMT with relevant company records or data (e.g. safety and environment policy records, training records, qualifications of affected personnel, company HSE statistics) Provide EMT with specialist H&S advice and support relevant to the response (including critical issues) Refer any media interest to EMT Communications Consider shift handover for extended responses - including for support personnel Log of events - maintain and record your decisions, actions, updates and contacts Сог ncluding Actions Identify and complete all outstanding actions and obligations Participate in event debriefs as necessary Provide all log sheets and written records / correspondence to EMT Planning Assist EMT Human Resources to organise counselling for affected personnel and monitor attendance Assist in final reporting to safety regulators - verify that requirements have been met Monitor any long-term health, environment or ecological effects related to the event or the response